England

 For musicians

-Even more intimate was a drummers’ night at Hideaway London — a place where jazz, funk, and groove get time and space.
-Hearing players like Colin Woolway, Darrin Mooney and Vince Dunn in such a setting is a special feeling.
+Even more intimate was a drummers’ night at Hideaway, a place where jazz, funk and groove get time and space.
+Hearing masters such as Colin Woolway, Darrin Mooney and Vince Dunn in selected company is a special feeling.

 All of this is yet another reason why London isn’t just inspiration but a real lesson.
-The drum scene there isn’t distant; it’s open, alive, and connected.
-It was at the London Drum Show that I met Colin Woolway, gave him my drum handbook and that later led to an invitation to a drummers’ night at Hideaway.
+The drum scene there isn’t distant, but open, alive and connected.
+It was at the London Drum Show that I met Colin Woolway and gave him my drum handbook, which later also led to an invitation to a drummers’ night at Hideaway.

 Street musicians are an important part of London’s music scene

-Street music is a key part of London’s music scene
+Street music is an important part of city’s music scene

 For the curious